HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 Preconditions and Assumptions:

 This example repeats the first, except Patient B's active conditions referenced in `Task.output` are *contained* resources within the Task resource.
-Therefore, the Payer must only perform a single RESTful GET operation to fetch the completed Task and the requested data.
+Therefore, the Payer performs only a single RESTful GET operation to fetch the completed Task and the requested data.

 {% include examplebutton_default.html example="task-scenario-1c" b_title ='Click Here To See Example Task Based Transaction (contained output)' %}